 The Company incurs limited costs in order to obtain contracts.
 However, as the amortization period for these assets would be one year or less, the Company has elected the practical expedient permitted by ASC 606 and recognized those incremental costs of obtaining a contract as an expense when incurred.
-Upon transition to the new the standard, the Company did not restate contracts that begin and are completed within the same annual reporting period.
 As discussed above, contracts of the Company are typically completed within the year.